max-amb/nix-tree/README.md

 ## Limitations
 This program obviously is not perfect, hence there are some limitations that should be taken into account by the user:
 * The program cannot currently parse the `let in` combination or any flake for that matter
-* The syntax "..." = ... in home manager is not supported
+* The syntax "..." = ..., often found in home manager is not supported
+* One example that doesn't work is code that has groups inside of sections, like `[ { ... } ]`, this will break the program for now
 * ~~It may not be able to handle multiline strings often found in `extraConfig` options~~ The program can take them as input but has no way of displaying different lines or outputting different lines
 * Comments done with `/* */` aren't stored for re-attachment as they are often inside clauses

+## Credits